Mass media in Vietnam: 2008–present: The rise of digital television and digital television transition

-High-definition television (HDTV) first emerged in Vietnam in 2008, marking a significant advancement in broadcasting technology.
+In 2008, High-definition television (HDTV) was first used in Vietnam, marking a significant advancement in broadcasting technology.
 HTVC became a pioneer in this transition by introducing HD broadcasts for channels such as HTV7, HTV9, and FBNC on its cable television system.
-After HTV, SCTV and VTC also adopted HD television alongside launching satellite broadcasting.
+Afterwards, SCTV and VTC also adopted HD television alongside launching satellite broadcasting.

 In June 2009, Vietnam Satellite Digital Television Company Limited was officially established as a joint venture between the Cable Television Technical Center of VTV and Canal+ Overseas.
-In early 2010, the company launched its satellite television service, K+.
+On 12 January 2010, the company launched its satellite television service, K+.

 On 11 November 2011, An Viên Television officially launched nationwide digital terrestrial television broadcasts using the DVB-T2 standard.
 On 27 December, Prime Minister Nguyễn Tấn Dũng issued Decision No. 2451/QĐ-TTg, approving the project of digital television transition by 2020.
-This initiative aimed to transition analog terrestrial broadcasting to digital DVB-T2 (the digital television transition), with the objective of ensuring that by 2020, all households in Vietnam would have access to digital television.
+This initiative aimed to transition analog terrestrial broadcasting to digital DVB-T2, with the objective of ensuring that by 2020, all households in Vietnam would have access to digital television.

 In 2013, VTV began trial broadcasts of digital television in several major cities using the DVB-T2 standard, before officially launching digital transmissions in 2014.

-The government's Television Digitalization Project was implemented in 2015, starting with the complete shutdown of analog television broadcasts in Đà Nẵng and the northern part of Quảng Nam.
+The government's Television Digitalization Project was implemented in 2015, starting with the complete shutdown of analog television broadcasts in Da Nang and the northern part of Quang Nam.
 Other regions gradually phased out analog broadcasts in subsequent years.
 By midnight on 28 December 2020, the final 15 provinces in the digitalization roadmap had ceased analog transmissions, marking the full completion of Vietnam's transition to digital terrestrial television.

 Since September 2016, SCTV has conducted a test of ultra-high definition television 4K on the existing cable television system, for the first time in Vietnam.
 A year later, VTC also started broadcasting programs in 4K for free on the DVB-T2 system in some provinces and cities.
 Since 2016, a number of regional TV channels have simultaneously announced HDTV broadcasting.